php-dev-br/laravel-doc-pt-br/redis.md

         'read_timeout' => 60,
     ],

-#### The Redis Facade

-To avoid class naming collisions with the Redis PHP extension itself, you will need to delete or rename the `Illuminate\Support\Facades\Redis` facade alias from your `app` configuration file's `aliases` array.
-Generally, you should remove this alias entirely and only reference the facade by its fully qualified class name while using the Redis PHP extension.

 <a name="interacting-with-redis"></a>
 ## Interacting With Redis

-You may interact with Redis by calling various methods on the `Redis` [facade](facades.md).
+You may interact with Redis by calling various methods on the `Redis` [facade](/docs/{{version}}/facades).
 The `Redis` facade supports dynamic methods, meaning you may call any [Redis command](https://redis.io/commands) on the facade and the command will be passed directly to Redis.
 In this example, we will call the Redis `GET` command by calling the `get` method on the `Redis` facade:

     <?php